 The University responds to reports of Prohibited Conduct discreetly and attempts to maintain privacy throughout the investigatory process, to the extent practicable and appropriate under the circumstances.
 However, in order to conduct an investigation, it is generally necessary to discuss the allegations with the person(s) responding to the allegations and other witnesses.
 Additionally, the University may have legal obligations to disclose information to law enforcement or in the context of legal proceedings.

 The term “Complainant” refers to an individual who is reported to have experienced prohibited conduct, regardless of whether the individual makes a report or seeks disciplinary action.
-The University reserves the right to act as the Complainant and initiate a Formal Complaint under this process.
-The term “Respondent” refers to an individual who has been accused of prohibited conduct.
+Although the University reserves the right to initiate a Formal Complaint under this process, the term “Complainant” refers to the individual who is reported to have experienced the Prohibited Conduct.
+The term “Respondent” refers to an individual who has been accused of Prohibited Conduct.
 An individual may make a report to the University, to law enforcement, to neither, or to both.
 In particular, a Complainant has the right to report, or decline to report, potential criminal conduct to law enforcement.

 If a Complainant also chooses to file a criminal report with law enforcement, the University will not unduly delay its investigation unless requested to do so by the appropriate legal authorities.
 The University will comply with law enforcement agency requests for cooperation.
 This may require the University to temporarily suspend the fact-finding portion of an investigation while the law enforcement agency gathers evidence.
 The University will promptly resume its investigation as soon as notified by the law enforcement agency that it has completed the evidence gathering process.
 The University may be required to proceed with an investigation or hearing prior to resolution of an associated criminal matter.